 Discontinuation of Active Students

-Upon admission, students enrolled in programs through the Office of Professional Program Support have one year to complete at least one course successfully.
+Upon full admission, students enrolled in degree programs through the Distance Learning campus may have one year to complete at least one course successfully.
 If a student does not successfully complete a course within a year, the student will be discontinued from their program.

 After successful completion of one course, a student has two years to successfully complete another course in order to maintain academic progress.
 Students who do not maintain academic progress will be discontinued from their program.